-We measure mindset with the three statements below which are very similar to how Dweck (1999) reports measuring mindset in many studies.
-For each statement, we ask respondents to measure their rate of agreement on a six-point scale, (1) Strongly disagree, (2) Disagree, (3) Somewhat disagree, (4) Somewhat agree, (5) Agree, and (6) Strongly agree.
+Mindset is measured with the three statements below which are very similar to how Dweck (1999) reports measuring mindset in many studies.
+For each statement, respondents indicate their rate of agreement on a six-point scale, (1) Strongly disagree, (2) Disagree, (3) Somewhat disagree, (4) Somewhat agree, (5) Agree, and (6) Strongly agree.